radumarias/syncoxiders/README.md

 # PoC

-You can play with the [CLI app](website/pages/poc-demo.md#using-cli) and see a short [demo](https://www.youtube.com/watch?v=JHQC1XpCzQw).
+You can see more [details](website/pages/poc-demo.md) on what's working now, play with the [CLI app](website/pages/poc-demo.md#using-cli) and see a short [demo](https://www.youtube.com/watch?v=JHQC1XpCzQw).

 Working on having these in up to 2 months:
-- in Docker ability to sync 2 folders in the filesystem
+- in `Docker` ability to sync 2 folders in the filesystem
-- run rclone in Docker and mount Google Drive and Dropbox or MS OneDrive in 2 folders
+- run `rclone` in `Docker` and mount `Google Drive` and `Dropbox` or `MS OneDrive` in 2 folders
-- from CLI trigger a sync which will make a Two-Way sync between the folders, first sync will do a union between the 2, no deletes will be performed
+- from CLI trigger a sync which will make a Two-Way sync between the folders, first sync will do a union between the 2, no delete or rename will be performed
-- make sure files are synced between the two folders and on the remote storage providers
-- do some changes in both folders and trigger a sync, this and from now on will propagate deletes also, make sure folders are in sync and also on remotes
+- do some changes in both local folders and trigger a sync, from now on it will propagate deletes and renames also
-- do some changes on the remotes, trigger a sync and make sure changes are propagated in both folders and on remotes
+- do some changes on the remotes, trigger a sync and make sure changes are propagated in both local folders and on remotes
-- save files encrypted using rencfs and have sync working
+- save files encrypted using `rencfs`
-  - this will save encrypted data on the mount points of rclone and expose them with FUSE
+  - this will save encrypted data on the mount points of `rclone` and expose them with `FUSE`

 <img src="website/resources/poc.png" style = "width: 100%; max-width: 1000px; height: auto;">

 # MVP

 It would be possible to have something in about 6 months with this functionality:
-- integration with Google Drive and Dropbox or MS OneDrive
+- integration with `Google Drive` and `Dropbox` or `MS OneDrive`
 - Sync between the two
 - Share files from providers with another user
 - browser app with basic functionality like: